U.S. seeks 'concrete actions' from North Korea before talks | The Japan Times

 “I won’t sit here and walk through every hypothetical that could exist in the world,” she said.
 “But I can tell you the president accepted that invitation on the basis that you have concrete and verifiable steps.”

-Sanders’ remarks appeared to qualify earlier statements by South Korean and U.S. officials on Thursday who said that Trump had accepted the invitation to meet Kim.
+Sanders’ remarks appeared to qualify statements by South Korean and U.S. officials who said on Thursday that Trump had accepted the invitation to meet Kim.

+But a senior State Department official said the talks would likely go off, though they would only be a preliminary discussion about holding future negotiations, Reuters reported.

+“The expectation is that the talks would lead to a discussion around a conclusion that we’re ready to engage in negotiations,” the official was quoted as saying.

-A senior White House official said then that Trump and Kim would meet “in a matter of a couple of months,” although “the exact timing and place is still to be determined.”
+A senior White House official said Thursday that Trump and Kim would meet “in a matter of a couple of months,” although “the exact timing and place is still to be determined.”

 South Korean National Security Council chief Chung Eui-yong, speaking Thursday at the White House, was even more specific, saying that Trump had told him the meeting would come “by May.”

-Sanders claimed that, whatever the timeline, the Trump’s earlier agreement to meet Kim “didn’t happen overnight.”
+Responding to criticism that Trump’s acceptance of Kim’s offer to meet had been off the cuff, Sanders claimed that, whatever the timeline, the president’s earlier agreement to meet the North Korean leader “didn’t happen overnight.”

 “This ‘maximum pressure’ campaign and this process has been ongoing since the president took office,” Sanders said, referring to the Trump administration’s hard-line tack of heaping economic and diplomatic pressure on the North Korean regime.